opendocsg/slw-judgments-backfill/2001_SGHC_234/report.md

  (2) A clerical error may be rectified at any time and any other mistake may be rectified at any time before the court rises for the day.

-I ruled in **Chiaw Wai Onn v PP** [1997] 3 SLR 445 at 460, that s 217 did not attempt any substantive enactment with regard to the High Court.
+I ruled in **Chiaw Wai Onn v PP** <span class="citation">[1997] 3 SLR 445</span> at 460, that s 217 did not attempt any substantive enactment with regard to the High Court.
 The phrase `other than the High Court` could be interpreted to suggest that s 217 allowed the High Court to alter or review its judgment.
 However, to regard so would mean that the High Court would never be functus officio since, in theory, there would be nothing to prevent a third judgment or a fourth judgment to supplement an earlier judgment.
 This would go against the universal principle of law that, when a matter has been finally disposed of by a court, the court is, in the absence of a direct statutory provision, functus officio and cannot entertain a fresh prayer for the same relief unless and until the previous order of final disposal has been set aside.

 This provision, and its equivalent, has spawned different interpretations.
 The previous s 369 of the Code of Criminal Procedure of India provided as follows: